nishit-14/cs122_demo/README.md

-# cs122_demo
+# CS 122 Demo

-This is a demo repository for CS122.
+This is a demo repository for CS122 where I'll do some cool stuff.